 PLEDGE OF A RESPONSIBLE BREEDER: A RESPONSIBLE BREEDER IS DEDICATED TO THE BREED.
 RECOGNIZING AND ADHERING TO BREED STANDARDS, ALWAYS LEARNING, AND STRIVING TO MAINTAIN AND PRESERVE A GIVEN BREED FOR THE ENJOYMENT OF FUTURE GENERATIONS.
 A RESPONSIBLE BREEDER CAREFULLY WEIGHS EACH MATING WITH AN EYE FOR WHAT IS BEST FOR THE BREED IN TERMS OF THE APPEARANCE, TEMPERAMENT AND HEALTH CONSIDERATIONS.
 A RESPONSIBLE BREEDER NEVER BREEDS JUST TO SELL PUPPIES FOR MONEY, INSTEAD A RESPONSIBLE BREEDER LOOKS UPON EACH PUPPY AS AN INVESTMENT IN THE FUTURE.
 ALL POTENTIAL PUPPY OWNERS ARE THOROUGHLY SCREENED TO DETERMINE SUITABILITY, RESPONSIBILITY, AND CAPABILITY.
 A RESPONSIBLE BREEDER IS ALWAYS THERE TO ANSWER QUESTIONS, GIVE ADVICE AND OFFER GUIDANCE TO NEW PUPPY OWNERS AND WILL REMAIN A READY SOURCE OF ASSISTANCE THROUGHOUT THE ANIMALS LIFETIME.
 A RESPONSIBLE BREEDER IS THERE THROUGH THE JOYS OF LIFE AND THE HEARTACHE OF DEATH.
 RESPONSIBLE BREEDERS HAVE LONG RANGE PLANS AND LEAVE A LASTING LEGACY FOR FUTURE GENERATIONS OF DOG LOVERS TO ENJOY ~~~ D & B Brennan ~~~

 Typically we let puppies go at 10 - 12 weeks of age.
-If puppy is small, or a Tiny Tot, we will keep until 14 weeks of age to make sure you have no problems with housebreaking, eating or socialization1)
+If puppy is small, or a Tiny Tot, we will keep longer to make sure you have no problems with housebreaking, eating or socialization.
+This also gives us time to set a schedule for housebreaking which will make your life easier.
+Remember, the older the puppy, the more we have worked on housebreaking so do not be afraid to adopt an older puppy thinking they will be harder to housebreak.

 4) "How old are the dogs they are breeding" - too old and too young can cause genetic problems - just like in people